'Domestic Terrorism': Dems Sue Over ‘Trump Train’ Road Harassment

-Category: World Politics Hits: 0Former Texas Sen. Wendy Davis and others are suing members of the “Trump Train,” a January 6th-like caravan of Trumpers who threatened and tried to run off the road a Biden campaign bus last fall.
+Category: World Politics Hits: 8Former Texas Sen. Wendy Davis and others are suing members of the “Trump Train,” a January 6th-like caravan of Trumpers who threatened and tried to run off the road a Biden campaign bus last fall.
 From The Texas Tribune: The confrontation, captured on video in late October, made national news in the days leading up to the 2020 presidential election.
 It featured at least one minor collision and led to Texas Democrats canceling three scheduled campaign events in Central Texas, citing “safety concerns.”
 The plaintiffs argue the forced cancellation due to these intimidation tactics also infringed on their First Amendment rights.
 The FBI continues to investigate the incident, according to a law enforcement official familiar with the investigation.
 A group of Trump supporters, who documented their progress on social media, had followed the group throughout the Texas campaign.
 On Oct.
 30, a social media user using the hashtag #TrumpTrainTexas posted on Twitter, “Trolling is FUN.”
 The user called for other Trump supporters to “escort the Biden [bus] coming through San Antonio.”
 Once they left San Antonio, dozens of trucks with Trump and American flags surrounded the bus, shouting and honking at it, and tried to slow it down.
 The campaign canceled an event in San Marcos and continued on to an event in Austin.
 But plaintiffs said they struggled to get police to respond as they continued north on Interstate 35.

 Read more https://crooksandliars.com/2021/06/wendy-davis-and-others-sue-over-trump